How to Find Open Access Journals

 B!SON, a recommendation service developed by TIB Hannover and SLUB Dresden, helps researchers find suitable open access journals and indicates the available funding options for the listed journals.
 The journal information is sourced from the aforementioned DOAJ.

 In the Electronic Journals Library (EZB), a freely accessible bibliographic database for academic e-journals, you can display different journal lists by category, such as Diamond Open Access Journals, Indexed in DOAJ, Journals without APC, and Open Access.
-The OA rights tool allows you to check which publications could potentially be republished, for example, in a repository.
+The provided OA rights tool allows you to check which publications could potentially be republished, for example, in a repository.